How to be a Good Neighbor

 What if I don’t like the rules?

 Your Governing Documents are similar in nature to the United States Constitution in that it can be amended.
-If a certain majority of the community agrees that a particular rule is not appropriate for the Association moving forward, the Governing Documents can be legally amendment after a successful vote.
+If a certain majority of the community agrees that a particular rule is not appropriate for the Association moving forward, the Governing Documents can be legally amended after a successful vote.
 Guidelines can be changed more easily: new members on the board or the Architectural Control Committee can adjust ARC standards year after year.

 In the end, homeowners that truly “do not like rules” may be happier living outside of a planned community.